jul0105/last-byte.github.io/_posts/2019-01-22-securing-your-macbook2.md

     <span class="label label-success">SUCCESS:</span> now you have different accounts with different privileges.
 It's less likely that an attacker compromising your everyday account can escalate privileges by just running <code>sudo su</code>.
 </p>

-In the following posts we will see how to add a sort of two factor authentication to user login using a Yubikey.
+In the [following post](https://blog.notso.pro/2019-01-24-securing-your-macbook3/) we will see how to add a sort of two factor authentication at user login using a Yubikey.